Library Match

 end.

-inster begins by applying propositional simplification.
-Next, it checks if any chain length remains.
-If so, it tries all possible ways of instantiating quantified hypotheses with properly-typed local variables.
+The tactic begins by applying propositional simplification.
+Next, it checks if any chain length remains, failing if not.
+Otherwise, it tries all possible ways of instantiating quantified hypotheses with properly typed local variables.
 It is critical to realize that, if the recursive call inster n' fails, then the match goal just seeks out another way of unifying its pattern against proof state.
 Thus, this small amount of code provides an elegant demonstration of how backtracking match enables exhaustive search.

 We can verify the efficacy of inster with two short examples.
 The built-in firstorder tactic (with no extra arguments) is able to prove the first but not the second.